 The ensemble performs works by famous composers including Vivaldi, Bach, and Händel.

 If you are a classical musical lover don’t miss the opportunity to attend to one of these great concerts in one of the most beautiful buildings of Budapest.

 More information: Check the Budapest’s Basilica concerts website for detailed programs and ticket prices.

 How to get there: The best way to get the Basilica of Budapest is taking Blue Metro Line 3 and getting off at Arány János station.

-More information: Check the Opera house Website for detailed information on dates and tickets.
+More information: Check the Hungarian Opera House website for detailed information and prices.